benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

   out what was happening.
 And then I couldn't stop smiling. :)
 * Possibly things about my therapy?
 I really don't know what to expect about that, though.
-Therapy is kind off the long play, so it's much harder to evaluate and talk about it's effectiveness.
+Therapy is kind off the long play, so it's much harder to evaluate and talk about its effectiveness.
 * Why I consider us currently to be in the Middle Ages of mental health and why I think that in a hundred years or so people will laugh at how we currently deal with it.
 And possibly be horrified.